dranxz/rp-search/README.md

 ## Using the code

+You should develop your own code in a *separate project* to `rp-search` as this will allow you to easily update the provided code if necessary.
+To do this, use the `Java Build Path` entry in your other project's properties, and `Add...` the `rp-search` project under the `Projects` tab.

 The interfaces are only provided as a guideline.
 If you want to ignore them, or change them (for the better), please feel free to do so.
 If you wish to change them, you can [fork this repository](https://github.com/hawesie/rp-search/fork) to create your own copy.

 ## Fixing bugs